psahni/aws_saa_prep/neal_davis_course/Database migration/migration.md

         Storage optimized

         * Snowball can only transfer up to 80TB/50TBs of data.
+        If the company has limited bandwidth, then it would take around 2 months to trasfer this much of data to sqs cloud.

     AWS Snowcone
         A portable, rugged, and secure device for edge computing and data transfer.
 You can use a Snowcone device to collect, process, and move data to the AWS Cloud, either offline by shipping the device to AWS, or online by using AWS DataSync.